UNINETTSigma2/documentation/code_development/guides/olivia_pytorch.md

 import torch
 def train(model, optimizer, train_loader, loss_fn, device):
     """
     Trains the model for one epoch.
-Note, that we will use this only for single GPU implmentation.
+Note, that we will use this only for single GPU implementation.
     Args:
         model(torch.nn.Module): The model to train.
         optimizer(torch.optim.Optimizer): Optimizer for updating model parameters.